 They are given to those for their 'service to the community' or for their 'lifetime achievement' and could go to an individual or a group who have made a real difference to the local community.
 Anyone who lives or works in Brentwood can be nominated.

-The nominations will be judged by a panel of judges made up of representatives from all walks of life.
+The nominations are judged by a panel of judges made up of representatives from all walks of life.

-The awards will be presented on 5th April 2019 at the Civic Dinner.
+The awards were presented on 5th April 2019 at the Civic Dinner.

 The 2019 winners were:

 - Young Volunteer of the Year - Sam hatcher-Staines